rbowen/presentations/rdo_overview/slides.md

 ![RDO site](assets/openstacklogo.jpg)

 - A distribution of OpenStack for Fedora, CentOS and RHEL
-- A community of OpenStack users, helping one another
+- A community of OpenStack users on Red Hat platforms, helping one another
 - Documentation, mailing lists, IRC channel

 ---